GoldenbergLab/r-project-template/README.md

   - The .RData file in the project's main directory is loaded (if project options indicate that it should be loaded).
   - The current working directory is set to the project directory.
   For further reading on r project see [here](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects)

+  ## Note on Groundhog

+We use groundhog (https://groundhogr.com/) to manage our packages.
+Groundhog makes sure that our package versions are consistent with the date that we are running the analysis to prevent any issues related to package versioning in future analyses.

+To use groundhog, please: (1) make sure that you have the latest version of R/ RStudio installed; (2) install RTools.
+If you are using Windows, you may encounter some difficulties with package dependecies.
+We specify how to work around these issues in the code.